 ®AlertOC is a mass notification system designed to keep Orange County residents informed during emergency situations concerning the health, safety and welfare of the community.
 When deemed appropriate, phone calls and/or text messages and emails will be sent out to the affected residents with information regarding the emergency.
 Register on the AlertOC website: https://member.everbridge.net/index/453003085613900#/login

-The Communications Division falls under the command of Captain Bunetta who has the overall responsibility for the Administrative Operations Division.
+The Communications Division falls under the command of Administrative Services Division Manager Kristin Miller.

 City of Huntington Beach